University of Buckingham: "Alternative" medicine

 The university ran a diploma course in "integrated medicine" that was later withdrawn under pressure from David Colquhoun, a campaigner against pseudoscience and alternative medicine.
 The Dean of the School, Karol Sikora, was a Foundation Fellow of Prince Charles's now-defunct alternative medicine lobby group, The Prince's Foundation for Integrated Health, and is Chair of the Faculty of Integrated Medicine, which is unaffiliated with any university but also includes Rosy Daniel and Mark Atkinson, who co-ordinated Buckingham's "integrated medicine" course.
 Daniel has been criticised by David Colquhoun for breaches of the Cancer Act 1939, regarding claims she made for Carctol, a herbal dietary supplement with no utility in treating cancer.
-Andrew Miles is on the scientific council of the College of Medicine an alternative medicine lobby group linked to the Prince of Wales.
+Andrew Miles is on the scientific council of the College of Medicine an alternative medicine lobby group linked to the then Prince of Wales.
 Sikora is also a "professional member" of this organisation.
-The degree was stripped off validation by the University of Buckingham prior to the first graduation.
+The degree was stripped of validation by the University of Buckingham prior to the first graduation.

+School of Postgraduate Medicine and Allied Health

+Postgraduate medical courses and non-clinical allied health courses are offered in a separate school from the clinical medical degree.
+The School of Postgradaute Medicine and Allied Health offers postgraduate Master of Surgery and Master of Medicine programmes aimed at overseas-qualified doctors preparing for the General Medical Council's Professional and Linguistic Assessments Board in order to practice in the UK.